Stricks1/capstone-linter/README.md

 **_Unbalanced Angle Brackets at line_**

-When the line of the file has open angle brackets without closing
+When the line of the file has open-angle brackets without closing

 > Bad code: